e-Health toolkit for clinical decision making

 What does it involve?

-Work to develop the eHealth toolbox focuses on building evidence for the use of point-of-care diagnostics and electronic clinical decision-support algorithms and capacity among community health workers to use these tools.
+Work to develop the eHealth toolkit focuses on building evidence for the use of point-of-care diagnostics and electronic clinical decision-support algorithms (CDSAs) and capacity building among community health workers to use these tools.

 Guidance documentation will facilitate development and adoption of these tools.
-A target product profile for electronic clinical decision-support algorithms is being developed to support uptake of the point-of-care diagnostics, and ensure that R&D and implementation activities are focused on evidence, and designed for the contexts and needs of those who will be using them.
+A target product profile for electronic CDSAs has been developed in partnership with WHO to support uptake of the point-of-care diagnostics, and ensure that R&D and implementation activities are focused on evidence, and designed for the contexts and needs of those who will be using them.

-We are also working to build global consensus for these tools, by generating clinical evidence for individual algorithm tools to support care and surveillance.
+We are also working to build global consensus for these tools by generating clinical evidence for individual algorithms to support clinical care and disease surveillance.
+Evidence will consist of country pilots where various tools will be studied (usability, impact on clinical outcome, impact on antibiotic prescription, and feasibility to integrate surveillance systems).
 A successful pilot study in Kano State, Nigeria, showed that assessments provided by healthcare workers were of higher quality when they used a validated electronic clinical algorithm.
 Community health workers were trained to carry out physician-like clinical assessments on children between the ages of 2 months and 5 years presenting at health facilities.
 They were also trained on the use of malaria rapid diagnostic tests when guided by the algorithm for a febrile case and how to interpret the test results.
-The data allowed the team, almost in real-time, to see the types of illnesses present in the area, the number of positive malaria cases, and user performance metrics.
+The data allowed the team, almost in real-time, to see the types of illnesses present in the area, the number of positive malaria cases, and user performance metrics

 What do we expect to achieve?

-This work will help to identify baseline criteria for clinical algorithm tools that can improve access to quality care in resource-limited settings, as well as generating data that can inform healthcare system responses.
+This work will help to identify baseline criteria for clinical decision support tools that can improve access to quality care in resource-limited settings, as well as generating data that can inform healthcare system responses.

 What is the timescale?